 You can limit which sensors to display by using the Filters options in the left pane.
-See Sensor Filters.
+See Endpoint Filters.

 To export the table data into a CSV file, click the Export button in the upper right section of the page.